Octopamine

-Octopamine (molecular formula C8H11NO2; also known as OA, and also norsynephrine, para-octopamine and others) is an organic chemical closely related to norepinephrine, and synthesized biologically by a homologous pathway.
+Octopamine (OA), also known as para-octopamine and norsynephrine among synonyms, is an organic chemical closely related to norepinephrine, and synthesized biologically by a homologous pathway.
 Octopamine is often considered the major "fight-or-flight" neurohormone of invertebrates.
 Its name is derived from the fact that it was first identified in the salivary glands of the octopus.

-In many types of invertebrates octopamine is an important neurotransmitter and hormone.
-In protostomes — arthropods, molluscs, and several types of worms — it substitutes for norephinephrine and performs functions apparently similar to those of norepinephrine in mammals, functions that have been described as mobilizing the body and nervous system for action.
-In mammals octopamine is found only in trace amounts, and no biological function has been solidly established for it.
+In many types of invertebrates, octopamine is an important neurotransmitter and hormone.
+In protostomes—arthropods, molluscs, and several types of worms—it substitutes for norepinephrine and performs functions apparently similar to those of norepinephrine in mammals, functions that have been described as mobilizing the body and nervous system for action.
+In mammals, octopamine is found only in trace amounts (i.e., it is a trace amine), and no biological function has been solidly established for it.
 It is also found naturally in numerous plants, including bitter orange.

 Octopamine has been sold under trade names such as Epirenor, Norden, and Norfen for use as a sympathomimetic drug, available by prescription.